rgyani/aws-notes/README.md

 ![img](imgs/cognito.png)

 * Cognito's job is broker between your app and legitimate authenticators.
-* Cognito User Pools are user directories that are used for sign-up and sign-in functionality on your application.
+* **Cognito User Pools are user directories that are used for sign-up and sign-in functionality on your application.
 Successful authentication generates a JSON web token.
 Remember user pools to be user based.
-It handles registration, recovery, and authentication.
+It handles registration, recovery, and authentication.**
-* Cognito Identity Pools are used to allow users temp access to direct AWS Services like S3 or DynamoDB.
-Identity pools actually go in and grant you the IAM role.
+* **Cognito Identity Pools are used to allow users temp access to direct AWS Services like S3 or DynamoDB.
+Identity pools actually go in and grant you the IAM role.**

 * SAML-based authentication can be used to allow AWS Management Console login for non-IAM users.
-* In particular, you can use Microsoft Active Directory which implements Security Assertion Markup Language (SAML) as well.
+* You can use Microsoft Active Directory which implements Security Assertion Markup Language (SAML) as well.
 * You can use Amazon Cognito to deliver temporary, limited-privilege credentials to your application so that your users can access AWS resources.
 * Amazon Cognito identity pools support both authenticated and unauthenticated identities.
 * You can retrieve a unique Amazon Cognito identifier (identity ID) for your end user immediately if you're allowing unauthenticated users or after you've set the login tokens in the credentials provider if you're authenticating users.